Yellow Flies / Horse Flies / Deer Flies

 Horse flies and deer flies are bloodsucking insects that can be serious pests of cattle, horses, and humans.
 Female horse flies and deer flies are active during the day.
 Deer flies are usually active for specific periods of time during the summer.
 When outside, repellents such as Deet and Off (N-diethyl-meta-toluamide) can provide several hours of protection.
 Follow label instructions carefully because some people can develop allergies with repeated use, look for age restrictions.
 Click here for more info.

 Horse flies commonly known as yellow flies can be a real annoyance and some people can have fairly extreme allergic reactions.
 The months of June and July seem to be the time of the year when they are most prevalent.
-Please contact us to request delivery of a black ball.
-Each residence with our district may request one.
+Please contact us to request a yellow fly sticky ball trap.
+Each residence within our district may request one.
 The ball is a beach ball that either was ordered black or has been painted black.
 We then apply a clear layer of a glue like substance and hang it form a tree on the property.
 The yellow flies are attracted to the moving dark colored sillohuette.

 Sand Fly is the common name applied to a minute, biting fly.
 Sand flies are important as vectors of numerous human diseases, including kala-azar or dumdum fever, oriental sore, and sand-fly fever.
 Six species are found in the United States, none of which are known to carry disease.